bmann/bmcgarden/_notes/Now.md

 Going to see about [[Causal Islands]] regional events.
 First up, [[Causal Islands Berlin]].

-I'm in a new co-working space in Gastown, [[Z Space]].
+I'm in a new co-working space in Gastown, [[Z-Space]].
 Still based in Vancouver.

 Here is a list of some [[2024 Events]] that I'm keeping track of / organizing / might attend. [[LOCALHOST]]